 1. Alexandre Pato

 The third and final ex-Milan striker, and the one you had forgotten all about.

-Pato arrived on loan during Guus Hiddink’s second spell in charge, a six-month move which we refuse to acknowledge as canon, and competed with bad-but-less-weird loanee Radamel Falceo for a spot on the bench.
+Pato arrived on loan during Guus Hiddink’s second spell in charge, a six-month move which we refuse to acknowledge as canon, and competed with bad-but-less-weird loanee Radamel Falcao for a spot on the bench.

 The Brazilian scored one goal in his 131 minutes of Premier League football, a better record than either Weah or Shevchenko managed at Stamford Bridge, but is yet to move into politics.

 If he did, we’d expect him to show up for the preliminaries before falling asleep during a debate and waking up months later in a different country.